-We agreed on 3 p.m.
-Friday June 3 for the interview, but when I arrived Cathy asked if we could push it back to 3:30 as Chef Pépin’s books signing was running long.
+We agreed to meet at 3 p.m. on the.
+Friday afternoon of the conference for the interview, but when I arrived Cathy asked if we could push it back to 3:30 p.m. as Chef Pépin’s books signing was running long.

 Cathy and I walked the Trade Show floor in a huge ballroom of the Downtown Austin Hilton Hotel.
 After about 15 minutes she excused herself to check on chef while I continued to roam about and talk with other interesting folks.